 Buy vs make

 The image collage shows the steps taken to put together the wood pallet bookshelf.
 The important beginner point is getting the two 90 degrees frames right the first time.
 Another feature is the 4 stands.
 The stands (taken from a crate) provided stability and lift which made the bookshelf slot nicely into the back wall.
-A rope attachment at the back of the back of the shelf was used as ‘stopper’ to avoid it falling on someone.
+A rope attachment at the back of the shelf was used as ‘stopper’ to avoid it falling on someone.

 I spent K157.20 to build this bookshelf – 110 cm (H) x 30 cm (W) x 140 cm (L).
 Such a sizable bookcase would, ideally, cost around K500.
 I saved more than K300.
 Additionally, I now have materials (nails, off-cut timbers), tools and knowledge and skills to make the next one better.